csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

 #### Q2: Who are your target users?

+1. UNICEF personnel will use the plug-in to visualize data relevant to the country they work in for their mission planning activities.
+2. Everyone who wishes to use the plug-in to visualize data.
+While UNICEF personnel are the primary targets, researchers/students in fields like Social Sciences, Geography, Data Sciences who wish to explore and understand the data can freely use this plug-in.
+3. Government personnel will use the plug-in to visualize data relevant to the country they work in for their mission planning activities.

   > Short (1 - 2 min' read max)
  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
  * **Feel free to use personas.
 You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

+Currently, our partner uses a static set of data describing geographical boundaries.
+The problem is these boundaries are always changing which leads to inaccurate data.
+-example use case: some population metrics in developing countries are being measured using an overhead visualization of the amount of light coming from a region.
+This data is unreliable if we don’t know the specific region to look at.

+Furthermore, the current existing Apache Superset country map plugin does not support most of the countries UNICEF operates and is deprecated.
+Our product will support data for more countries that UNICEF operates with additional functionalites such as the ability to configure an Apache Superset instance to load different or custom country boundary data.

 > Short (1 - 2 min' read max)
  * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?